martdegraaf/martdegraaf.github.io/src/blog/content/posts/meet-ryan-and-eric/index.md

 ## Conclusion and discussion

-Ryan and Eric are two fictional characters that represent two extreme different behavior patterns in software development teams.
-You can act like Ryan or Eric, you should use both to balance innovation and stability.
+Ryan and Eric are two fictional characters that represent two extremely different behavior patterns in software development teams.
+You can act like Ryan or Eric, but you should use both to balance innovation and stability.
 I hope Ryan and Eric will return in future blog posts as well.
-If you want to refer to them, you are welcome to do so, please link back to this post.
+If you want to refer to them, you are welcome to do so.
+Please link back to this post.

 > What about you?
 Are you more like Ryan or Eric?
 Or do you have another archetype in mind?
 Let me know in the comments!